cyberbotics/webots/docs/guide/general-faq.md

 Cyberbotics collaborates to several academic and industrial projects, and provides a paid user support, training and consulting for users who need to quickly develop high-quality Webots simulations.
 Please [contact us](mailto:info@cyberbotics.com) for more information about our services.

-### Can I Still Use a Webots Version Before the R2019a Release?
+### Can I Still Use a Webots Version before the R2019a Release?

 Yes, and for free!